vmware-archive/execute-on-opsman/README.md

 # execute-on-opsman

-Tool to execute commands from an OpsManager VM
+Tool to execute bosh commands from an OpsManager VM

 ## Usage